 This program accepts students who have graduated with honors from scientific or engineering programs.
 The student should secure a faculty member who will serve as an advisor.
 The study program for each student will be determined in coordination with the advisor, and will be approved by the Graduate Studies Committee.

 Curriculum for the M.Sc.
 Program (in all Master tracks)

 During Magister studies, the student should take a number of courses and perform research with thesis or minor thesis, under the supervision of a faculty member.
 The students must complete 18 points dedicated to specialization in the research field, according to a plan set in coordination with the advisor.

-Students who graduated from the Three-Year General Track are required to complete 30 credits, while choosing at least six computer science courses (which are neither a project course, nor an advanced topics course, nor a seminar), from at least four different groups within the 11 specialization groups of the Four-Year General Track.
+Students who graduated from the Three-Year General Track are required to complete 30 credits, while choosing at least six computer science courses (which are neither a project course, nor an advanced topics course, nor a seminar), from at least four different groups within the 11 specialization groups of the Four-Year General Track, as detailed in the Computer Science Department Graduate Studies Catalog.
 Students who are required to take supplementary courses should fulfill this requirement as well.
-6 credits of the 30 credits required for the completion of the degree, may be taken as undergraduate level courses.
+Six credits of the 30 credits required for the completion of the degree, may be taken as undergraduate level courses.

 For the supervision of the research thesis, the student should approach a faculty member in his/her field of interest.
 External students may not choose an adjunct teacher as advisor.
 The research may be theoretical or involves an advanced engineering project.
 In special cases, there is an option of a ‘minor thesis’, in which case eight additional credits are required.